AbdulazizAlzamil/to-do-list-simple/README.md

 # The most simple to-do list web application :)
-A simple to-do list application with functionality of adding and deleting tasks.
+## A simple to-do list application with functionality of adding and deleting tasks.
+Note that the data will be saved on the local storage.